 - Inflexibility in making meaningful modifications resulting in instability.

-- Greater resource consumption despite of lower performance.
+- Greater resource consumption despite lower performance.

 - Higher maintenance costs due to the aging systems compounded by the lack of support.